-Adjective in English – Definition, Types, Examples
+Adjective for Kids: Definition, Types, Examples & Worksheet

 Table of Contents

-- Why Adjectives Are Important
+- Why Are Adjectives Important?

 - Types of Adjectives